Lyman Pershyi, Kharkiv Oblast: Russian invasion of Ukraine

 At the beginning of the Russian invasion of Ukraine, Lyman Pershyi was occupied by Russian troops in their initial advance into Ukraine in February 2022.
 The village was retaken during the successful 2022 Kharkiv counteroffensive sometime between 27 September and 1 October by Ukraine, in which Ukrainian forces made a bridgehead past the Oskil river north of the village to as far as Tavilzhanka, and moved south.
 This advance was supported by a report by the General Staff of the Ukrainian Armed Forces, which claimed they had held back a Russian assault on the village on 25 December.

 The village was reportedly reentered by Russia around 16 February 2023.
 Artillery and mortar strikes by Russian and Ukrainian forces reportedly took place on the village on through the end of February, in March, April, May, and June.

 In July, Russian forces gained greater control of the village's outskirts after reportedly capturing Movchanove station on 19 July, which continued to be claimed on 21 July.
 Russian sources claimed that Russia was using their stronger position in the village to begin attacking south towards Synkivka, in the general direction of Kupiansk.
 Russian sources claimed that Ukrainian counterattacks continued until early August, and that these were repelled.

 Since August 2023, Russian forces have continued efforts to capture positions around, mainly south, of the settlement: with significant assaults reportedly being made in October, November, and December, while unsuccessful Ukrainian counterattacks reportedly continued.
 Elements of the Russian 25th and 138th Separate Guards Motor Rifle Brigades were involved in attacks from the village, at least in November 2023.

+Demographics

+As of the 2001 Ukrainian census, the Lyman Pershyi had a population of 280 inhabitants.
+The linguistic composition was as follows: